MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Advantages

-The VBA-IDictionary provides interfaces for the dictionary implementations provided, allowing for the easy transition when switching between tdictionary implementations.  i.e. It allows for programming to an interface instead to a particular implementation.
-This can be advantageous for things such as unit testing.
+The VBA-IDictionary provides interfaces for the dictionary implementations provided, allowing for the easy transition when switching between dictionary implementations.  i.e. It allows for programming to an interface instead to a particular implementation which can be advantageous for unit testing.

 ## Performance